 If you’re missing a tooth or teeth, it may be reassuring to know you have a lot of company.
 More than 36 million Americans have no teeth, and 120 million are missing at least one tooth.
-Dentures and dental implants are two popular tooth replacement options for patients to replace their missing teeth, but they offer very different experiences.
+Dentures or the dental implants are two popular tooth replacement options for patients to replace their missing teeth, but they offer very different experiences.

 When many people hear the word dentures, an image of false teeth sitting in a tall clear glass on grandma’s nightstand comes to mind.
 Another popular association is George Washington’s mythic wooden dentures.

-Thank goodness huge advances have been made in tooth replacement options for people with missing teeth – most notably dental implants.
+Thank goodness huge advances have been made in tooth replacement options for people with missing teeth – most notably implants.
 Unlike the image of granny’s dentures sitting in a glass or Washington’s frowning face, dental implants conjure up images of glamorous smiling celebrities with beautiful pearly whites!
-Today, an increasing number of people are choosing dental implants to restore their smiles.
+Today, an increasing number of people are choosing teeth implants to restore their smiles.

 What Are Dental Implants?

 A dental implant is a device approved and regulated by the U.S. Food and Drug Administration (FDA) that provides support for a single missing tooth, multiple missing teeth, or all the teeth in your mouth.
 Traditional dental implants require an outpatient procedure in which a small hole is drilled in your jawbone and a titanium screw is carefully placed into the bone.

 The strong and durable titanium metal “fuses” with your jawbone in a process called osseointegration.
 The gum is placed over the implant so it can heal, which takes about 3 to 6 months.
 After sufficient healing, a second surgery is performed to fit the connector into the top of the implant.
 The natural-looking porcelain crown is then fixed to the connector.